carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 It is implemented by mapping from key to an index in a vector of key,value pairs.
-This provides fast lookup and iteration, but has two main drawbacks: The key is stored twice and it doesn't support removing elements.
+This provides fast lookup and iteration, but has two main drawbacks: The key is stored twice and removing elements takes linear time.

 .. _dss_inteqclasses: